yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.10 Deleting a Notebook/Section/Page

 2.10.1.
 Deleting a respective notebook/section/page in their respective list.
 i.
-Prerequistes: User must be in the Notebook mode.
+Prerequisites: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.
 There must be existing notebooks/sections/pages in the respective list when command `list` is entered.

 2.10.1.1.
 Deleting a notebook.
 i.
 Test case: `delete /nCS2113T`